TomObungu/physics.md/OCR A Level Physics/Specification/Capacitance/Capacitors.md

 Capacitors are electrical components in which charge is separated.
 A capacitor consists of two metallic plates separated from each other by an insulator, often known as a dielectric, such as air paper, ceramic or mica (natural silicate insulator).

+A dielectric is an electrical insulator that can store energy in an electric field by becoming polarised.
 ## Storing charge
 When a capacitor is connected to the cell, electrons flow for a short time and cause a brief current.
 The electrons cannot travel between the plates because of insulation.
 This very brief current means electrons are removed from plate A and deposited at plate B. Plate A gains a positive charge and plate B acquires a negative charge.